Middle School Physical Education and Health

 - Bachelor's in Sport Science with Coaching emphasis from University of Kansas ROCK CHALK, JAYHAWK!

-- Children Jana and James who both attend Woods.
+- Children Jana and James who both attend high school at Woods.

 - Served in U.S. Army at Fort Campbell, KY